Zylenxx/GLUA/readme.md

 - [X] Supports any length of table so long as the char limit isnt reached
 - [ ] Custom Style

-* This mod requires starfall and e2!
-Pac3 segments are optional.
-SF Code is in this branch, MMORPG E2 code is [here](https://github.com/Zylenxx/Expression2/blob/mmorpg/mmorpg_e2.expr2).

 You will find alot of content here that i am going to constantly adjust, patch and add onto as i please.